Ayavacae26/AyavacaCompiler/ReadMe.md

 In the parser package these are the following files:
 1. Recognizer.java
 2. RecognizerTest.java
+3. Parser.java

-In the symbol_table package, these are the following files:
+In the symboltable package, these are the following files:
 1. SymbolTable.java
 2. SymbolTableTest.java
+3. ToStringTest.java

+In the compiler package, there are the following files:
+1. CompilerMain.java

+In the syntaxtree package, there are the following files:
+1. AssignmentStatementNode.java
+2. CompoundStatementNode.java
+3. DeclarationsNode.java
+4. ExpressionNode.java
+5. IfStatementNode.java
+6. OperationNode.java
+7. ProgramNode.java
+8. StatementNode.java
+9. SubProgramDeclarationsNode.java
+10. SubProgramNode.java
+11. SyntaxTreeNode.java
+12. SyntaxTreeTest.java
+13. ValueNode.java
+14. VariableNode.java